-The aggregate depreciation charged on the above during the quarter and year ended March 31, 2008 amounted to Rs.3 crore and Rs.9 crore respectively.
-(Rs.2 crore and Rs.10 crore respectively for the quarter and year ended March 31, 2007.)
+The aggregate depreciation charged on the above during the year ended March 31, 2008 amounted to Rs.9 crore (Rs.10 crore for the year ended March 31, 2007.)

 The company has non-cancelable operating leases on equipped premises leased to Infosys BPO.
 The leases extend for periods between 36 months and 58 months from the date of inception.
 The lease rentals received are included as a component of sale of shared services (Refer Note 23.2.7).
 Lease Rental commitments from Infosys BPO: